ElysiumDisc/nautune/README.md

 ## 🐛 Known Issues

+- Long-press gesture on the offline wave toggle works on desktop (right-click) but not on iOS; downloads manager cannot be opened from the phone yet.
+- "Most Played / Most Recent" segmented control text wraps awkwardly on some layouts and needs design polish.
+- Offline mode album cards trigger immediate playback instead of drilling into the album detail; album artwork should be cached alongside downloads and offline search should query the on-device catalog only.
 - **Native FLAC Playback**: Uses direct download URLs for original quality, platform decoders handle FLAC/AAC/etc. natively
 - Infinite scrolling needs backend pagination support
 - CarPlay testing requires physical device or iOS Simulator with CarPlay window